frankplus/oniro-docs/bug_policy.md

 When a fix is available, the ticket is updated with the details of the solution.

-# Which Modules do We Support?

-We do support all layers included in our reference images and blueprints.
-It means we accept bug reports in those layers.
-If the issue affects the upstream part of the layer, we are going to redirect the report to the upstream project and work with upstream on a solution.

 # Bug Triage

 The bug triage is a process where developers asses the bug and set its